wp-plugins/purify-wp-menues/readme.txt

 Yes.
 It does this way as default.
 You can activate the output of every menu item's id on the plugin's options page.

-= Why is in page menues still the empty attribute ' class=""' at every menu item? =
+= Why is in page menus still the empty attribute ' class=""' at every menu item? =

-Normally, if you deselect every checkbox for page menues on the plugin's options page no class attribute should be there in page menues.
+Normally, if you deselect every checkbox for page menus on the plugin's options page no class attribute should be there in page menus.
 But the WordPress files does not offer a gentle way to suppress the class attribute if it has no values.
 The plugin saves time and ressources by not trying an own way.
 If you would have a trick for deleting the empty class attibute with little effort please tell me about it.

 = Which languages does the plugin support? =

-Actually this languages are supported:
+Actually these languages are supported:

 * English
 * German